Skip to Content

 • Total frequency is the sum of all previous ones.
 It indicates the overall strength of a relationship that does not exist in the reference network.

-• Red: arcs that exist in the reference structure but that have never been found in any learnt sample.
+• Red: arcs that exist in the reference structure but that have never been found in any learned sample.

-3. V-Structures confidence analysis: Lists of V-Structures grouped by three colored types:
+3. V-Structures confidence analysis: Lists V-Structures grouped by three color types:

-• Black: V-Structures that exist both in the reference structure and the networks from the samples.
+• Black: V-Structures that exist both in the reference structure and the sample networks.

-• Blue: V-Structures that do not exist in the reference structure but that appeared in at least once in a sample network.
+• Blue: V-Structures that do not exist in the reference structure but appeared at least once in a sample network.
 Frequencies are displayed with a negative value.

 • Red: V-Structures that exist in the reference network but that never appeared in any sample network.

-4. Comparison structure array: It summarizes all learnt networks from the samples.
-When identical structures exist, they are gathered.
+4. Comparison structure array: Summarizes all learned networks from the samples.
+When identical structures exist, they are grouped.

-• The second column is the number of identical structures learnt.
+• The second column is the number of identical structures learned.

-• The third column represent the frequency of the whole structure: it is the number of times the current structure appears divided by the total number of structures.
+• The third column represents the frequency of the whole structure: it is the number of times the current structure appears divided by the total number of structures.

 • The last column indicates whether the reference structure is included or not in the current structure.

-The report can be saved in a HTML format file.
+The report can be saved as an HTML file.
 It can also be printed.
 Two other options exist: displaying graphs and extracting the network.

 Graphs